GITMCode/GITM/srcDoc/common_inputs.md

     .
     .

-GITM knows to use the provided solar irradiance file through the EUV_DATA input option specified in the `UAM.in` file:

-    #EUV_DATA
-    T
-    UA/DataIn/FISM/fismflux_daily_[year].dat

-These files are included by default, however will not be read unless this option is added to the `UAM.in` file.
+If you want to create your own files, there is a code in srcPython to download and produce the FISM files.
+You can use this python code to download daily values or flare values (although the flare files are huge compared to the yearly files).

 ## Satellites {#sat_aux.sec}